At Glenside event, Liz Cheney and former Trump staffers urge voters to support Kamala Harris

 “Anyone who has attempted to overturn an election and seize power like that is simply too dangerous,” Cheney said of former President Donald Trump.

-Former U.S. Rep. Liz Cheney and three women who worked in the Trump administration told a Montgomery County crowd Wednesday night that the former President Donald Trump is unfit to serve in the oval office again.
+Former U.S. Rep. Liz Cheney and three women who worked in the Trump administration told a Montgomery County crowd Wednesday night that former President Donald Trump is unfit to serve in the Oval Office again.

-“Anyone who has attempted to overturn an election and seize power like that is simply too dangerous,” said Cheney, who served as vice chair of the committee that investigated the Jan.
-6 attack.
+“Anyone who has attempted to overturn an election and seize power like that is simply too dangerous,” said Cheney, who served as vice chair of the House committee that investigated the Jan.
+6, 2021, attack.

-“Trump has betrayed what it meant to be a conservative,” said Griffin, who resigned from her role as White House director of strategic communication in December of 2020 because of Trump’s lies about election fraud.
+“Trump has betrayed what it meant to be a conservative,” said Griffin, who resigned from her role as White House director of strategic communications in December 2020 because of Trump’s lies about election fraud.

-The event was hosted by Democracy First, an organization which urges political candidates to condemn misinformation about elections and commit to accepting results.
+The event was hosted by Democracy First, an organization that urges political candidates to condemn misinformation about elections and to commit to accepting results.

 All four women have endorsed Harris and campaigned for her, specifically urging Republican voters to put character and the protection of democracy ahead of partisan politics and policy.
 While Montgomery County has voted for Democrats in presidential elections since the 1990s, the collar county still has a significant number of GOP voters.

-Cheney and the former staffers encountered a friendly crowd and a standing ovation at the Keswick Theatre in Glenside, where several carried signs and wore clothes supporting Harris’ campaign.
+Cheney and the former staffers encountered a friendly crowd and a standing ovation at the Keswick Theatre, where several carried signs and wore clothes supporting Harris’ campaign.

 Asked how to bring conversations of democracy back into a nonpartisan space, Cheney urged the study of the history of democracies.